How Can a Chiropractor Treat Neck Pain?

 What Causes Neck Pain?

-Neck pain may be the result of sudden traumas such as whiplash or concussions, or it may develop over time from postural imbalances and stress.
-Pain in the neck is often the result of misalignment of the joints in the neck, inflammation or irritation or degeneration of those joints, tension in the surrounding muscles or irritation of the nerves from the spinal column.
+Neck pain may be from sudden traumas such as whiplash or concussions, or it may develop over time from postural imbalances and stress.
+Pain in your neck is often the result of misalignment of the joints in your neck.
+This can lead to inflammation or degeneration of those joints, muscle tension or irritation of the nerves from your spine.

 How Does Chiropractic Relieve Neck Pain?

-Chiropractic works to restore normal movement in the joints, reduce muscle tension and allow the nervous system in the neck, down the arms and in the torso to function properly again.
+Chiropractic works to restore normal movement in your joints, including your neck.
+A chiropractor can reduce muscle tension and allow your nervous system in your neck, down your arms and in your torso to function properly again.

 Medications for Neck Pain